-The council rates its performance using a number of measures.
-These are aligned to the priorities and outcomes set out in the Council Plan.
-A total of 272 measures were identified within Resource Plans for 2023/2024.
-Of those 68 (25%) are linked to the achievement of the Connect Outcomes detailed in the Council Plan.
+The council rates its performance using a number of measures which are aligned to the priorities and outcomes set out in the Council Plan.

+A total of 256 measures were identified within Resource Plans for 2024/2025.
+Of those 61 (24%) are nominated as key strategic measures for reporting progress against the Connect Outcomes detailed in the Council Plan.
 The measures are detailed within the individual Resource Plans and bi-annual progress reports, and can be found on the Performance pages of the council's website.

-The Connect 2022-27 Quarter 2 Progress Report 2023/2024 was reported to the Performance and Review Scrutiny Forum on 5 December 2023.
+The Connect 2022-27 Quarter 2 Progress Report 2024/2025 was reported to the Performance and Review Scrutiny Forum on 19 November 2024.

-The performance figures for quarter 2 of 2023-24 are shown below / overleaf.
+The latest reported performance figures for 2024/2025 (Quarter 2) are shown overleaf.

-Status of performance measures Definition Number of performance measures Blue Project complete 3 Green The timescale or target has been met as per expectations 44 Amber There has been minor slippage against timescale or minor shortfall against target 8 Red There has been major slippage against timescale or major shortfall against target 1 Report later / contextual The information is not yet available or included for information only.
-12
+Status of performance measures Definition Number of performance measures Blue Project complete 1 Green The timescale or target has been met as per expectations 43 Amber There has been minor slippage against timescale or minor shortfall against target 8 Red There has been major slippage against timescale or major shortfall against target 3 Report later/ contextual The information is not yet available or included for information only.
+6 Total 61